What is An Algorithm? Definition, Types, Characteristics

 Types of Algorithms

-1. Brute Force Algorithm: A straightforward approach that exhaustively tries all possible solutions, suitable for small problem instances but may become impractical for larger ones due to its high time complexity.
+1. Brute Force Algorithm: A straightforward approach that exhaustively tries all possible solutions.
+It is suitable for small problem instances but may become impractical for larger ones due to its high time complexity.

 2. Recursive Algorithm: A method that breaks a problem into smaller, similar subproblems and repeatedly applies itself to solve them until reaching a base case, making it effective for tasks with recursive structures.